markjaquith/markdown-on-save/readme.txt

 * Fixed a regex bug that could break current menu highlighting. props skarab

 == Upgrade Notice ==

+= 1.1.1 =
+* Prevents the meta box from mistakenly appearing on the Dashboard

 = 1.1 =
 * Enables the Markdown option for all content types, instead of limiting it to posts